Shetland Islands, Scotland

 When we asked people what advice they would give someone preparing to move to Shetland Islands, they said:

 "The Shetland Islands are located in the North Atlantic, between mainland Scotland and Norway, offering a unique blend of Scottish and Scandinavian culture.
 The weather in Shetland can be unpredictable, with strong winds and rain common throughout the year, so it's essential to pack warm and waterproof clothing.
 The cost of living in Shetland is generally lower than in mainland Scotland, but imported goods can be more expensive due to transportation costs.
 The primary industries in Shetland are oil and gas, fishing, agriculture, and tourism, offering a range of job opportunities for expats.
 The Shetland Islands have a strong sense of community, with many local events and festivals, such as the annual Up Helly Aa fire festival, which celebrates the islands' Viking heritage.
 Public transportation is limited, so having a car can be beneficial, especially for those living in more rural areas.
 The Shetland Islands are home to a wealth of wildlife, including seals, otters, and a variety of bird species, making it a great place for nature lovers.
 The healthcare system in Shetland is part of the UK's National Health Service, providing free healthcare for all residents.
 The education system in Shetland is highly regarded, with a number of good schools and a college offering further education courses.
 While English is the main language spoken in Shetland, the local dialect, Shetlandic, is a blend of Scots, Norse and English, and is still spoken by some residents.
 Housing in Shetland ranges from traditional stone cottages to modern apartments, with rental and purchase options available to suit different budgets.
 The Shetland Islands have a slower pace of life compared to mainland Scotland, which can take some getting used to for newcomers.
 Despite their remote location, the Shetland Islands have good internet connectivity, with many homes and businesses having access to high-speed broadband.
 The Shetland Islands have a rich history and heritage, with numerous archaeological sites and museums for expats to explore.
-Finally, it's important to remember that while the Shetland Islands are part of Scotland, they have a distinct culture and way of life that sets them apart from the mainland," wrote one member in Shetland Islands.
+Finally, it's important to remember that while the Shetland Islands are part of Scotland, they have a distinct culture and way of life that sets them apart from the mainland," remarked one expat living in Shetland Islands, Scotland.

 What is a typical expat home or apartment like in Shetland Islands?

 "A typical expat home or apartment in the Shetland Islands, is often a traditional stone-built house, reflecting the local architecture.
 These homes are usually detached or semi-detached, with a small garden or yard.
 The interiors are often modern and well-insulated to protect against the harsh weather conditions.
 The homes usually have a cozy living room with a fireplace, a fully equipped kitchen, and one to three bedrooms.
 Many homes also have stunning views of the surrounding landscapes, including the sea, hills, or local wildlife.
 Some expats may choose to live in more modern apartments in the town of Lerwick, which offer similar amenities but in a more urban setting.
-Regardless of the type of home, most expats in the Shetland Islands enjoy a peaceful, rural lifestyle with easy access to outdoor activities," commented one expat who made the move to Shetland Islands.
+Regardless of the type of home, most expats in the Shetland Islands enjoy a peaceful, rural lifestyle with easy access to outdoor activities," said one expat who made the move to Shetland Islands.

 What is the average cost of housing in Shetland Islands?